-The directors present the annual reports and financial statements for the Regulatory Year ended 31 March 2020 of Northern Powergrid (Yorkshire) plc (the "Company"), which have been prepared in accordance with Part A of standard condition 44 (Regulatory Accounts) of the electricity distribution licence.
+The directors present the annual reports and financial statements for the Regulatory Year ended 31 March 2020 of Northern Powergrid (Northeast) plc (the "Company"), which have been prepared in accordance with Part A of standard condition 44 (Regulatory Accounts) of the electricity distribution licence.
+The Company was reregistered from a limited to a public company on 3rd June 2020.